-The southeastward surges of cold air can be seen by following the synoptic development during the buildup to dust outbreaks.
-Figure 5 shows the 850 mb temperature, and also the 500 mb geopotential heights (essentially streamlines of the atmospheric flow at approximately 5.5 km altitude) for the 5 days leading up to the two major dust outbreaks in April, 2001 seen in Figure 3.
-In both cases the growth of a wave in the mid-tropospheric circulation produces strongly northerly flow over several days.
-This cold air is also advected by the general westerly circulation, and hence the cold air originates in northwestern or central Siberia.
-This basic evolution of the circulation, which is repeated for all of the large dust storms reported by Zhou and Zhang (2003), is the canonical picture for these Asian dust storms in the modern climate: in springtime cold air builds over Siberia during quiescent periods; during synoptic development of midlatitude storms this cold air is drawn southward.
+circulation, and hence the cold air originates in northwestern or central Siberia.
+This basic evolution of the circulation, which is repeated for all of the large dust storms reported by Zhou and Zhang (2003), is the canonical picture for these Asian dust storms in the modern climate: in springtime cold air builds over Siberia during quiescent periods; during synoptic development of mid-latitude storms, this cold air is drawn southward.
 Strong gusts at the leading front of this cold surge lofts dust into the atmosphere where it is transported by the prevailing winds.

 Given the complex regional orography, it is not surprising that mountain airflow dynamics also appear to play an important role in the details of any given windstorm.
-Aoki et al. (2004) use a high-resolution numerical model to study one dust storm in the low-lying Tarim Basin.
+Aoki et al. (2005) use a highresolution numerical model to study one dust storm in the low-lying Tarim Basin.
 During the passage of a cold front, the cold, dense air plunges through a gap in the topography at the eastern end of the basin.
 Thus, despite the large-scale flow being primarily westerly, the winds that raise the dust in the basin are actually easterly at the time of the windstorm.

-2.2 The causes of the springtime predominance
+The causes of the springtime predominance

 In order to identify possible causes of changes in loess records, it is important to understand why there is a preponderance of dust outbreaks in springtime and not in other seasons.
-The foregoing analyses have shown that there are two major prerequisites for dust-generating windstorms: the growth of synoptic-scale disturbances in the atmospheric circulation and strong meridional temperature gradients.
-Together these combine to generate strong cold fronts which are the source of the windstorms.
+The foregoing analyses have shown that there are two major prerequisites for dustgenerating windstorms: the growth of synoptic-scale disturbances in the atmospheric circulation and strong meridional temperature gradients.
+Together these combine to generate strong cold fronts that are the source of the windstorms.